 Alberto de la Rocha He was born in Madrid in 1979 and currently lives in Cordoba.
 He was part of the third promotion of the Antonio Gala Foundation for Young Creators (2004-2005).
 He has published the novels El cuarto inclininado (2006), which won the XXV Premio Felipe Trigo for short stories, El celado (2014), VII Premio Encina de Plata, Sumidero (2015), Los vertebrados (2018), LXIV Premio de Novela Ateneo-Ciudad de Valladolid, and Recordaré abril (2019), I Certamen Biblioteca Fundación Antonio Gala.
 With Los años radicales he won the XIV Malaga Novel Prize.
-LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2021 Los años radicales (The Radical Years) A beautiful and cruel novel that reflects a mythical, social and cultural time of Spain, the so-called la Movida Madrileña [Madrid Groove].
-The quality of each page and a deep and effective treatment in the construction of characters and atmospheres stands out.
-Jury of the XIV Málaga Novel Prize during the awarding
+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2021 Los años radicales (The Radical Years) 2023 Aquellos muchachos (Those Lads) I enjoy telling stories in which the protagonist is a creator.
+Artists perform an exercise of emancipation from the ego and detachment that has always captivated me.
+The ties they must break on the road to consecration are a kind of flight that I am interested in narrating. \Alberto de la Rocha